 - What utilities (gas, electricity, solar) are already connected to your house?

 - Do you want to reduce your energy bills?

 - Are you restricted with space?

 These hot water units heat hot water as it is required, meaning you will never run out of hot water and no money is wasted heating water that isn’t used.
-Continuous flow systems are much smaller which means you can save valuable space.
+Gas continuous flow hot water system are much smaller which means you can save valuable space.

-Heat pump systems work best in warmer climates.
+Heat pump hot water system work best in warmer climates.
 They work by electricity pumping a refrigerant around the system, which transfers heat from the air to the water.
 They are more environmentally friendly than electric or gas systems.

 Once you know which system you want then this will lead you in the right direction of which brand to choose.
 Some manufacturers specialise in certain types, like solar or heat pumps.
 Others have better warranties than their competitors.

 Research on the internet, ask you friends, family or neighbours, and most importantly speak to the experts – the plumbers that install, repair and replace hot water systems.
 Their advice is worth paying for.